Everything you need to know about rail travel in Japan

 If you prefer to purchase the JR Pass from authorized travel agents, you may find their list using this link.
 In this case, you get the voucher directly from them.

 Either way, you end up with a voucher that you’ll have to exchange for the actual Japan Rail Pass after arriving in Japan, at any ticket office of Japan Railways.

 Don’t get the voucher way too early – it will need to be exchanged for the pass within 3 months from its purchase.

 How does Japan Rail Pass work?

-The Japan Rail Pass is personalized, so you’ll need your passport (bearing a stamp “Temporary Visitor” that you get as a tourist in Japan) to exchange the voucher for the pass.
+The Japan Rail Pass is personalized, so you’ll need your passport (bearing the stamp “Temporary Visitor” that you get as a tourist in Japan) to exchange the voucher for the pass.
 We recommend doing this right after your arrival in Japan at Tokyo or Osaka airport.

 The Rail Pass needs to be activated as well – that means you need to decide when you’ll use it for the first time and then set that day as the first day of its validity (it might be the very same day you arrive in Japan or some later day, depending on your itinerary).

 While you’re still in the JR ticket office, we also recommend making seat reservations for all your train journeys by Shinkansen.
-While most Shinkansen trains have cars with both reserved and non-reserved seats, having a seat reservation offers you peace of mind that you’ll have a seat available (or seats together if you’re a larger group), and it is completely for free.
+While most Shinkansen trains have cars with both reserved and non-reserved seats, having a seat reservation offers you peace of mind that you’ll have a seat available (or seats together if you’re a larger group), and it is completely free.

 Once you’ve got your Japan Rail Pass and made the seat reservations, all you need to do is use one of the manned gates at the railway stations (JR pass doesn’t work with electronic gates) to proceed to the platform and board the train.

 Always carry your passport when travelling with the JR pass – the staff at the manned gates might check it.

 So hop on the fancy Shinkansen and enjoy the ride!
 Simple as that!